surjithctly/docs.web3templates.com/pages/index.md

 - ✅ &nbsp; Working with modern tools
 - ✅ &nbsp; Transform front-end to full-stack.

-We'll quickly iterate and deploy our code, bringing our ideas to life across the full-stack.
-Using Jamstack and the optimal workflow for front-end developers, we'll:

-- Build dynamic applications that become static.
-- Push code to a repository with Git.
-- Deploy instantly to a global CDN.

-This written guide is meant to complement the [product codebase](https://github.com/leerob/fastfeedback).
-If you have any questions, feel free to reach out to `me@leerob.io` or [@leeerob](https://twitter.com/leeerob).
+This documentation is prepared by [@surjithctly](https://twitter.com/surjithctly).
+If you have any further questions, feel free to reach out to [Support](https://web3templates.com/support).
+You can also contribute to this docs on [github](https://github.com/surjithctly/docs.web3templates.com).